Introduction: Why Time Series Forecasting Matters More Than Ever

 TiDE’s main advantage is its linear computational complexity with respect to both the lookback window and the forecast horizon.
 While transformers have quadratic complexity (O(n^2)) due to self-attention, TiDE’s MLP-based design scales linearly, making it practical for very long sequences and real-time applications.

-Choosing the right model depends on your specific requirements.
+Choosing an appropriate model depends on the specific requirements of the task.
 The table below summarizes the key characteristics of each model discussed in this article.

 | Model | Type | Zero-Shot | Multivariate | Open Source | Best For |